glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 the field.
 The example above ignores that field for the purposes of illustrating the full output, however had that field been honored the output would have looked like this:

+Note: "gctlDistribution" is an optional input field.
+The example above ignores that field for the purposes of illustration.

 ```json
 {